HenryFBP/sqlinjection-training-app/video-script.md

 By *context*, I mean a space where certain symbols mean very specific things.

 For example, we do not know if the symbol `'` [single quote] means "The beginning of a string literal", "The end of a string literal", or "The character single quote, as data" because the meaning of the single quote character, in any specific variant of SQL depends on characters preceding it.

+    The beginning of a string literal:
+                                     v
+    SELECT * FROM table WHERE name = 'data'

+    The end of a string literal:
+                                          v
+    SELECT * FROM table WHERE name = 'data'

+    As data itself:
+                                           v
+    SELECT * FROM table WHERE name = 'jack\'s back'

 An initial thought that may cross your mind is, "The solution is simple!
 Just remove or encode single quotes!".
 This would be an example of a blocklist (a.k.a. blacklist) based approach to preventing SQL injection.
 This approach has failed reliably and should not be attempted.